timboslicecreative/strapi-plugin-thumbor-image-formats/README.md

  redirecting to this plugin.
 You can use the installed script `create-thumbor-image-formats-overrides` to create these files or manually add the files `upload.js` and `image-manipulation.js` to the `extensions/upload/services/` folder.

+Remember to build Strapi after adding the overrides. e.g. using npm `npm build` or yarn `yarn build`

 ### Using the script to create overrides